jschaf/ninja-jooq/README.md

-Ebean support for Ninja
+jOOQ support for Ninja
 =======================
-Ebean is a simple and powerful ORM tool.
-This plugin allows to use Ebean in any Ninja application.
+jOOQ generates Java code from your database and lets you build type safe SQL queries through its fluent API.

 More
 ----